 - The links from our website take you to a screen where our library is selected.

-- If you're on the opening page and you need to change the library to search, or to search "everywhere" in the Evergreen Indiana system, click on the drop down box at the bottom center of that opening screen.
+- If you're on the opening page and you need to change the library to search, or to search "everywhere" in the Evergreen Indiana system, click on the drop down box beside the green Search button.

-- From the Advanced Search page, find the "Search Library" at the bottom right and use the drop down box to choose the library you want.
+- From the Advanced Search page, find "Search Library" to the lower left, above the green Search button.

 - If you only want to see what is actually in the library at the time you are searching, at that same spot, click the check box next to "Limit to Available."